whirledsol/SqlDeploymentExecutor/README.md

 1. Each sql script in the directory should act on the same database (no use keywords).
 1. Each sql script should have no or minimal output.
 1. Comment liberally.

-# The ```GO``` Keyword
-SSMS contains a ```GO``` keyword which allows for a break between two independent statements in the same execution.
-This keyword is not, in fact, valid SQL and should be removed prior to execution in this program.
-It also is not best practice to include this keyword since it means that one file contains more than one unit of work.
-For instance, commands that are required to be the first statement should instead be split into new scripts.
-Use of the semicolon ";" to indicate a statement's end is encouraged.
-You will be alerted if the ```GO``` keyword is found and the file will not be executed.

 ## Arguments
 Please see ```Arguments.cs``` for a complete list of arguments.